-Subject Mitigation measures (operation phase) Parties responsible Monitoring Implementation Schedule/Cost Dust and emissions from Solar Power facilities (i.e. Stack Emissions) Continuous stack emissions monitoring O&M Continuous As soon as the operation start and throughout operation period.
-Cost should be integrated into the operational budget.
-Ambient air quality monitoring program will be implemented If air quality monitoring reveals exceedences for NO 2 emissions, then NO 2 abatement technology should be considered for the boilers Containers with chemicals and fuels will be adequately stored in As Ap Do As required As Applicable Daily secure, covered, bunded areas.
+Subject Mitigation measures (operation phase) Parties responsible Monitoring Implementation Schedule/Cost Dust and emissions Continuous stack emissions monitoring 0&M Continuous As soon as the operation start and throughout from Solar Power Ambient air quality monitoring program will be implemented As required operation period. facilities (i.e. Stack If air quality monitoring reveals exceedences for $NO_2$ emissions, then $NO_2$ abatement technology should be considered for the boilers As applicable Cost should be integrated into the operational budget.
+Emissions) Containers with chemicals and fuels will be adequately stored in secure, covered, bunded areas.
 Storage quantities will be kept to the minimum needed for uninterrupted operation.
-Empty containers will be disposed in dedicated waste storage areas.
-Daily Worker training will include material handling, equipment maintenance and good housekeeping practices.
-N/A Refer to Construction Phase Mitigation measures for additional recommendations.
+Daily Empty containers will be disposed in dedicated waste storage areas.
+Daily Daily Daily Worker training will include material handling, equipment maintenance and good housekeeping practices.
+Daily Refer to Construction Phase Mitigation measures for additional recommendations.
 N/A

 Volatile emissions Develop a Leak and fire contingency plan.
 This is discussed further in Chapter 6.
 All chemical storage facilities and containers will be appropriately sealed and labelled.
-(HTF, Wastewater treatment Fluids) O&M N/A As soon as the operation start and throughout operation period.
+(Wastewater treatment Fluids) N/A As soon as the operation start and throughout operation period.
 Cost should be integrated into the operational Fuels and chemicals will not be stored in direct sun and/or exposed to extreme heat.
 N/A budget.
 Cost of Sealed 205L Plastic Refuelling will be carried out in a controlled manner using appropriate equipment to minimise volatile emissions.
-Daily Drum: 206USD Cost of Sealed 205L Steel Drum: 289USD Indoor air quality Building design and construction will ensure adequate ventilation and cooling.
-N/A
+Daily Drum: 206USD Cost of Sealed 205L Steel Indoor air quality Building design and construction will ensure adequate ventilation and cooling.
+N/A Drum: 289USD